JasminDreasond/Tiny-Essentials/README.md

 ---

+### 🔧 Recommended Tool: **JsStore**

+Although not part of Tiny Essentials, we recommend using [**JsStore**](https://www.npmjs.com/package/jsstore) if you're looking for a well-maintained and developer-friendly solution to interact with **IndexedDB** using SQL-like syntax.

+> 💬 *This is a personal recommendation.
+This project is not sponsored or affiliated with JsStore.*

+---

 ## 🤝 Contributions

 Feel free to fork, contribute, and create pull requests for improvements!
 Whether it's a bug fix or an additional feature, contributions are always welcome.